dmh2000/Flutter-GraphqlX/README.md

-# GraphqlX - Simple Example of using GraphQL with Flutter
+# GraphqlX - Simple Examples of using GraphQL with Dart and Flutter

 This is the second article in a planned series of SIMPLE examples of certain Flutter packages.
 I mean simple, because I am not that smart and I like to see simple examples.
 Sometimes software examples are more complex than they need to be.